Americathon

-Americathon (also known as Americathon 1998) is a 1979 American comedy film directed by Neal Israel and starring John Ritter, Fred Willard, Peter Riegert, Harvey Korman, and Nancy Morgan, with narration by George Carlin.
+Americathon (also known as Americathon 1998) is a 1979 American science fiction comedy film directed by Neal Israel and starring John Ritter, Fred Willard, Peter Riegert, Harvey Korman, and Nancy Morgan, with narration by George Carlin.
 It is based on a play by Firesign Theatre members Phil Proctor and Peter Bergman.
 The movie includes appearances by Jay Leno, Meat Loaf, Tommy Lasorda, and Chief Dan George, with a musical performance by Elvis Costello.

 Plot

-In the (then-near future) year 1998, the United States has run out of oil, and many Americans are living in their now-stationary cars and using nonpowered means of transportation such as jogging, riding bicycles and rollerskating.
-Many Americans wear tracksuits.
-Paper money has become completely worthless, with all business transactions being conducted in gold; even a coin-operated elevator warns "Gold Coins Only".
-In search of leadership, Americans elect Chet Roosevelt as president of the United States.
-Roosevelt, a "cosmically inspired" former governor of California modeled on California governor Jerry Brown and wearing a three-piece tracksuit with vest, proves to have little in common with Theodore Roosevelt or Franklin D. Roosevelt other than his name.
-Roosevelt, an overly-optimistic man who quotes positive affirmation slogans, stages a number of highly publicized fund raising events, all of which fail.
-He becomes interested in having a relationship with Vietnamese American pop superstar Mouling Jackson.
-Real money comes in the form of loans from a cartel of Native Americans, led by billionaire Sam Birdwater, in control of Nike (styled as National Indian Knitting Enterprises; at the time of the film's release, they were still emerging as a company).
+In the (then-near future) year 1998, the United States has run out of oil.
+Many Americans are living in their now-stationary cars and using nonpowered means of transportation, such as jogging, riding bicycles, and rollerskating.
+Tracksuits have become a common attire, and paper money has lost all its value.
+All business transactions are now conducted in gold; even a coin-operated elevator explicitly states "Gold Coins Only."

+In the search for leadership, Americans elect Chet Roosevelt as the president of the United States.
+Roosevelt, a "cosmically inspired" former governor of California, is modeled on California governor Jerry Brown.
+Despite wearing a three-piece tracksuit with a vest, Roosevelt shares little in common with historical figures like Theodore Roosevelt or Franklin D. Roosevelt, apart from his name.

+Roosevelt, an overly optimistic man who frequently quotes positive affirmation slogans, organizes a series of highly publicized fundraising events, all of which ultimately fail.
+His attention shifts to pursuing a relationship with Vietnamese American pop superstar Mouling Jackson.
+Real financial assistance comes in the form of loans from a cartel of Native Americans led by billionaire Sam Birdwater, who controls Nike (styled as National Indian Knitting Enterprises during the film's release when they were still emerging as a company).

-The federal government, now housed in "The Western White House" (a sub-leased condominium in Marina del Rey, California), finds itself facing national bankruptcy and in danger of being foreclosed and repossessed when Birdwater goes public on national television with the fact that he lent America billions of dollars and now wants his money back, the alternative being foreclosure and the country reverting to its original owners, stating "Hey, I have to eat, too.
+The federal government, now headquartered in "The Western White House," a sub-leased condominium in Marina del Rey, California, faces national bankruptcy.
+The country is in danger of being foreclosed and repossessed when Birdwater publicly reveals on national television that he lent America billions of dollars and demands repayment.
+The alternative is foreclosure, with the country reverting to its original owners.
+Birdwater justifies his stance, stating, "Hey, I have to eat, too.
 Does that make me a bad guy?"

 In desperation, Roosevelt hires young television consultant Eric McMerkin to help produce a national raffle.
-Instead, they decide that the only way enough money can be raised to save America is instead to run a national telethon, and hire vapid TV celebrity Monty Rushmore to host it.
-However, Presidential adviser Vincent Vanderhoff is secretly plotting to have the telethon fail so that representatives of the United Hebrab Republic (formed by the merger of Israel and the Arab states) can purchase what is left of the country when Birdwater forecloses.
+However, they eventually decide that the only way to raise enough money to save America is to run a national telethon.
+They enlist the services of vapid TV celebrity Monty Rushmore to host it.
+Meanwhile, Presidential adviser Vincent Vanderhoff secretly plots to ensure the telethon's failure.
+His goal is to allow representatives of the United Hebrab Republic, formed by the merger of Israel and the Arab states, to purchase what remains of the country when Birdwater forecloses.